aelij/spanify/docs/parsing-formatting.md

 We can call `JsonSerializer` with different options inside the converters to efficiently convert values.

+> [!IMPORTANT]
-:warning: Make sure to instantiate `JsonSerializerOptions` only once, as it's used to cache serialization metadata.
+> Make sure to instantiate `JsonSerializerOptions` only once, as it's used to cache serialization metadata.

 ```cs
 class MyValueConverter : JsonConverter<MyValue>